zengm-games/facesjs/README.md

 ### Options

 The `generate` function takes a second optional arguement, which takes in extra parameters for player creation, in the form of an object.

+Generate a female/male face (default is male):

+    const face = faces.generate(null, { gender: "female" });

-Currently, you can assign a race attribute that can be white, black, asian, or brown.
+Assign a race attribute that can be white, black, asian, or brown (default is random):

-    # Generates a random player who will be white
+    const face = faces.generate(null, { race: "white" });

+Or both together:

-    const face = faces.generate(null, {race: "white"});
+    const face = faces.generate(null, { gender: "female", race: "asian" });

 ## Development